ChameleonCloud/docs/source/user/help.rst

 The forum is actively monitored by Chameleon staff and experienced community members who provide assistance on a best-effort basis.
-For immediate help or urgent issues, please use the Help Desk instead.
+For immediate help or urgent issues, use the Help Desk instead.

 .. _outages-page: